zty0510/Final_Project/report/Project Report - Week 2.md

 ## Control the LED

-- Describe how you connect the LED to your Pi?
+- Describe how you connect the LED to your Pi.
 You could answer this question with a diagram of your system;
-- What functions or classes you use to control the LED?
-How could you determine which LED to control in you code if multiple LEDs present in the system?
+- What functions or classes did you use to control the LED?
+How did you determine which LED to control in you code when multiple LEDs were presented in the system?

 ## Integration with the Crawler

-- How you implement in [`state.py`](http://state.py) such that the behavior of the class could be observed when we run `state.py` directly and importing anything from the file should not cause the demo to be run?
+- What did you implement in [`state.py`](http://state.py) so that the behavior of the class could be observed when running `state.py` directly while importing anything from the file would not cause the demo to be run?